 - Classification of degree

-We gather personal information from you when you enquire about our activities, register for an event, make a donation, sign up to an event, volunteer, engage with our social media channels or otherwise provide us with your personal information.
+We gather personal information from you when you enquire about our activities, register for an event, make a donation, volunteer, engage with our social media channels or otherwise provide us, or an alumni group i.e. KCLA with your personal information.

 The personal information that we may request when you engage with us might include your name, your age, gender, location and/or country information, and possibly other information, as well as credit card or other financial information needed to process donations or event fees.
-We may also ask you if you are a UK tax payer so that we can claim Gift Aid (please rest assured that we do not collect information about your actual tax payments, just whether you are a tax payer).
-We will never request personal information about your health or the health of your family members or friends, unless we inform you how that information will be used, and receive your express consent for such use i.e. for a case study story.
+We may also ask you if you are a UK taxpayer so that we can claim Gift Aid (please rest assured that we do not collect information about your actual tax payments, just whether you are a taxpayer).

-With your permission, we also capture and collect your business details to enhance our mentoring network and allow us to send emails and invitations that may be of interest to you.
+We also capture and collect your business details to enhance our mentoring networks and to allow us to send emails and invitations that may be of interest to you.

-We may also receive information about you from other sources, which include publically available data.
-Please see the ‘How will we use your personal information?’ section below for more details.
+We may also receive information about you from other sources, which includes publicly available data.
+Please see the ‘How we use your personal information’ section below for more details.

 Cookies are small text files stored on your device (desktop, tablet, mobile phone etc.) by your device's web browser.
 They relate to a specific site and can be used to enhance that site's functionality and your interaction with it; they may also be used for usage tracking, research, targeting etc.

-This website uses Google Analytics tracking codes to measure performance enabling us to enhance and improve services for our audiences.
-However, we do not collect personally-identifiable information (PII) as all data collected is anonymous.
-For full details on how Google Analytics works, please visit Google Analytics Terms of Service.
+This website uses Google Analytics and Site Improve tracking codes to measure performance, enabling us to enhance and improve services for our audiences.
+However, we do not collect personally identifiable information (PII) as all data collected is anonymous.
+For full details on how Google Analytics and Site Improve work, please visit Google Analytics Terms of Service and Site Improve’s Privacy and Security page.
 If you do not want Google Analytics to use your data, then please visit Google Analytics opt-out browser add-on.